newbeadwork/Campground_Analysis_with_Machine_Learning/README.md

 ### Goals:
+1. Discuss the types of activities (ex: winter activities, water activities, climbing-related activities, etc.).
+Some of these activities are similar and can be grouped.
+This is important because if a campground has a similar acitivity as another, then you can compare.

+Data cleaning and making sure activity names match so that we can have confidence that our activity comparisons are correct.
+Without this, you are losing a dimension that can dirty our cluster analysis later (extra column later that is unnecessary).

+Data cleaning = creating confidence in our data to make sure we are correctly answering our question with our further analysis, like choosing the correct variables for ML later.

+2. Discuss the most popular activities

+3.

-1. Clustering to understand the relationship between popularity* and activities (Nataliia).
+4. Clustering to understand the relationship between popularity* and activities (Nataliia).

+5. Visually connect Nataliia's findings to our final report

 *Popularity is defined by:
     a.
 Demand (# of reservations/# of campsites)
     b.
 How far in advance reservations are grouped
     c.
 Average number nights in reservations
     d.
 Types of activites

-2.

-3.

 ### Data Sources:
 -UC Irvine Machine Learning Repository: https://archive.ics.uci.edu/ml/index.php